maelys-mcardle/snowflake/README.md

 # Snowflake

 Snowflake is an interpreted programming language made for microcontrollers.
-The language is like a [human-writeable byte code][1].

 This repository contains the following: